 While we don’t know the exact cause of fibromyalgia, it is believed it’s related to low serotonin levels.

-More research has to be done to prove the early evidence, but it looks promising.
+More research has to be done to prove the initial evidence, but it looks promising.

-All right, we just covered 5 amazing benefits of supplementing 5-HTP.
+All right, we just covered five surprising benefits of supplementing 5-HTP.